 Pakistan faced the prospect of losing Kashmir for good before the slow-moving UN could act.
 Sher Khan warned that come spring, the scattered and undisciplined tribesmen would be little match for India's bolstered forces.
 Sources at Pakistan General Headquarters in Rawalpindi also claimed to British diplomat C. B. Duke that Sikh jathas had infiltrated the state in large numbers, preparing "to treat the Muslims in Jammu and Kashmir in the same way as they did those in the East Punjab."
 If unchecked, such pogroms could drive as many as 3 million Muslim refugees across the border into an already reeling Pakistan.
-"The results . . . would be as fatal for Pakistan as a defeat in war," Duke reported on 27 February.
-25
+"The results . . . would be as fatal for Pakistan as a defeat in war," Duke reported on 27 February.25 began making a "psychological effort [to] show armed might to population and create confidence in Army," a U.S. military attaché reported.27 Commanders conducted flag marches along the border and started flying combat air patrols from Peshawar to Lahore to Karachi and back.
+Some Pakistani officers began arguing for a more dangerous course of action as well - sending regular troops into Kashmir to reinforce the tribesmen.
+As Duke noted, "This would amount to war between the two Dominions."28

 Although Pakistanis had won their freedom from the British, a "grimmer battle" was now underway to preserve that liberty, Jinnah told members of an anti-aircraft regiment in Karachi.
-26 The Pakistan Army began making a "psychological effort [to] show armed might to population and create confidence in Army," a U.S. military attaché reported.
-27 Commanders conducted flag marches along the border and started flying combat air patrols from Peshawar to Lahore to Karachi and back.
-Some Pakistani officers began arguing for a more dangerous course of action as well-sending regular troops into
+The Pakistan Army